 Benefits: Beta-Alanine has been found to help boost muscular endurance.
 It's main benefit for strength training is buffering hydrogen ions (H+) which are released during physical activity, raising acidity levels in your muscles.
 Beta-Alanine supplementation has been shown to counteract the acid build up, giving you the ability to keep your training intensity up for longer periods of time.
 Scientific studies have typically shown that exercise intervals of between 1 and 4 minutes benefit the most from supplementation with beta-alanine.

 Beta-alanine is a non-essential amino acid which does not naturally occur in proteins as a single amino acid.
 Beta-alanine normally occurs in protein as part of the dipeptide carnosine, which is made up of the two amino acids, beta-alanine and histidine.

 My Experience with Beta-Alanine

-I first started taking Beta-Alanine when I put together my own preworkout formula.
+I first started taking Beta-Alanine when I put together my own preworkout formula in 2017.
 I was impressed with the results of the many scientific studies using Beta-Alanine alone and in combination with Creatine and had to have it in my mix.